prashuk/iOS-SwiftUI/README.md

 Add navigation capabilities to a list by embedding it in a `NavigationView`, and then nesting each row in a `NavigationLink` to set up a transtition to a destination view.

 Your custom views will often wrap and encapsulate a series of modifiers for a particular view.

+*State* is a value, or a set of values, that can change over time, and that affects a view’s behavior, content, or layout.
+You use a property with the `@State` attribute to add state to a view.

+To combine static and dynamic views in a list, or to combine two or more different groups of dynamic views, use the `ForEach` type instead of passing your collection of data to `List`.

+You use the `$` prefix to access a binding to a state variable, or one of its properties.

+An observable object is a custom object for your data that can be bound to a view from storage in SwiftUI’s environment.
+SwiftUI watches for any changes to observable objects that could affect a view, and displays the correct version of the view after a change.